Redmoon Systems develops break-through navigation software to accelerate the US Space Program for Moon and Mars exploration

 The redmoon mission is to enable transportation between the GEO belts and the points known as Lagrange L1 and L2.
 (These points are regions of stability in the Earth-Sun-Moon gravitational field).
 We use advanced orbital mechanics to reduce the cost of getting between the Earth, Moon, and Mars.

 View Preliminary Results

 We are posting some preliminary results from some of our simulations and hoping to raise some awareness of the software’s capabilities.
 The software is similar in some respects to the AGI Systems Toolkit, which is widely used in Aerospace for Mission Design and Analysis.
-With our software, the Navigational component, similar to the Astrogator plugin for AGI/STK, is the focal point.
+With our software, the Navigational component is the focal point.
+Our product is similar to AGI’s Astrogator plugin for their Systems Toolkit software.